Who is the NEBOSH General Certificate for?

 Wrong.
 It's open to absolutely everyone.
 Thousands of learners from all types of backgrounds, at all different levels, in all types of industries take the course.
 I've gone into a bit more detail about this topic here.

-What type of workers take the NEBOSH General Certificate?
+Who Usually Studies the NEBOSH General Certificate?

 One of the many attractions of the NEBOSH General Certificate is that it’s a level-3 foundation qualification designed for beginners.
 So you don’t need any health and safety knowledge or experience to take the course.